webpack/webpack.js.org/src/content/contribute/writers-guide.md

 + As we've learned in [production guide](/guides/production/)...
 ```

-Please do not assume things are simple.
+Please do not assume things are 'simple' or 'easy'.
 Avoid words like 'just', 'simply'.

 ```diff
 - Simply run command...